karlseguin/the-little-mongodb-book/en/mongodb.markdown

 # Chapter 4 - Data Modeling #
 Let's shift gears and have a more abstract conversation about MongoDB.
 Explaining a few new terms and some new syntax is a trivial task.
 Having a conversation about modeling with a new paradigm isn't as easy.
 The truth is that most of us are still finding out what works and what doesn't when it comes to modeling with these new technologies.
 It's a conversation we can start having, but ultimately you'll have to practice and learn on real code.

-Compared to most NoSQL solutions, document-oriented databases are probably the least different, compared to relational databases, when it comes to modeling.
+Out of all NoSQL databases, document-oriented databases are probably the most similar to relational databases - at least when it comes to modeling.
 The differences which exist are subtle but that doesn't mean they aren't important.

 ## No Joins ##
 The first and most fundamental difference that you'll need to get comfortable with is MongoDB's lack of joins.
 I don't know the specific reason why some type of join syntax isn't supported in MongoDB, but I do know that joins are generally seen as non-scalable.
 That is, once you start to horizontally split your data, you end up performing your joins on the client (the application server) anyways.
 Regardless of the reasons, the fact remains that data *is* relational, and MongoDB doesn't support joins.